junaidk/dummy-operator/README.md

 ## Description

-A basic operator to watch custom resrouce and create pod managed by that resource.
+A basic operator to manage custom resrouce and create pod managed by that resource.

 ## Getting Started